boostorg/hof/doc/src/example_overloading.md

 The `id` parameter passed to the lambda is the [`identity`](/include/boost/hof/identity) function.
 As explained in the article, this is used to delay the lookup of types by making it a dependent type(i.e. the type depends on a template parameter), which is necessary to avoid compile errors.
 The [`eval`](/include/boost/hof/eval) function that is called will pass this `identity` function to the lambdas.

-The advantage of using the Fit library instead of the solution in Baptiste Wicht's blog, is that [`conditional`](/include/boost/hof/conditional) allows more than just two conditions.
+The advantage of using Boost.HigherOrderFunctions instead of the solution in Baptiste Wicht's blog, is that [`conditional`](/include/boost/hof/conditional) allows more than just two conditions.
 So if there was another trait to be checked, such as `is_stack`, it could be written like this: